Anabolic steroids – Adon Health Skip to content

 • Social pressure in fitness and online communities

-In many cases, this stems from an unfulfilled self-image , reinforced by social media or false role models.
-However, the desire for "more masculinity" can backfire in the long run – due to hormonal imbalances, loss of libido, or psychological problems.
+In many cases, this is driven by an unfulfilled self-image, reinforced by social media or false role models.
+However, the desire for "more masculinity" can long-term result in the opposite—through hormonal imbalances, loss of libido, or psychological problems.

 Medical use vs. misuse